What are the Features of the Teradata Identity Columns?

 What happens in the case of NO CYCLE when MAXVALUE is reached?

-This error is reported: “*** Failure 7545 Numbering for Identity Column Customer.CustomerId is over its limit.”
+Teradata returns the following error: “*** Failure 7545 Numbering for Identity Column Customer.CustomerId is over its limit.”

 Where can I see the value range of an identity column (current value, maximum value, minimum value, etc.)?